SabeloMkhwanzi/NFT_Ticket_Marketplace/README.md

 ### Project Concept

--NFTs are unique digital tokens stored on the blockchain.
+- NFTs are unique digital tokens stored on the blockchain.
 Once they are created on the blockchain, they can be sold to customers digitally.
 Customers then store NFTs in a secure wallet that can be accessed on any device.
 In the ticketing system, event organizers can mint the required number of NFT tickets on their choice of a blockchain platform.
 They can code the NFTs to set a sale price or run the sale as an auction where people can start a bid for tickets

 ### Tools